joshbegley/nyt-latest/previous.md

 **At Least 2 Killed in Shooting at Food Festival in Seattle**\
-`At least five others were injured, the authorities said.
-Thousands were attending a festival at the Seattle Center, according to local media.`\
+`At least five others were injured during the shooting near the city’s Space Needle, the authorities said.
+No information about a suspect or a potential motive was immediately available.`\
 https://www.nytimes.com/2026/07/26/us/bite-of-seattle-shooting-center.html

 **‘House of the Dragon’ Season 3, Episode 6 Recap: Mistakes Were Made**\